 Aamir Khan Pens A Heartfelt Note To The Sky Is Pink Team; Says He Cannot Wait To Watch The Movie!

 Shonali Bose's The Sky Is Pink is a much awaited film this year.
-The film stars Priyanka Chopra, Farhan Akhtar and Zaira Wasim, and is based on the real-life story of a teenage girl in Delhi, who dies of a terminal illness, and how it affects her family.
+The film stars Priyanka Chopra, Farhan Akhtar, Zaira Wasim, and Rohit Suresh Saraf, and is based on the real-life story of a teenage girl in Delhi, who dies of a terminal illness, and how it affects her family.
 Bollywood's Mr. Perfectionist Aamir Khan took to his social media to express how he can't wait to see the movie after watching its trailer, and wrote a sweet message for The Sky Is Pink team.

 Aamir took to Twitter to wish the team the best, and wrote, "I really liked this trailer.
 Cant wait to see the movie.
 Looks like Shonali has made another fantastic film.
 I am sure Priyanka, Farhan and Zaira's performances in the film will wow us.
 Sid, wishing you the best for your first independent film!
 Love. a." (sic).
 This is producer Siddharth Roy Kapur's first independent film production.